 - Student Health Records that include the student's medical history, immunizations, screening results and physical examinations that are required in grades Pre-K, K, 4,7,10 and each year for high school sports eligibility - Individual Health Care Plans (IHCP) that include skilled nursing care and case management for student with special health care needs - Screenings for height, weight, vision, hearing, postural development: Massachusetts State regulations require Health Services in public schools to perform screening for all students.
 Students in grade 7- 8 will participate in postural screening and students in grade 7 will participate in hearing and vision screenings.
 Abnormal results will be provided to parents.
 Height and weight will be measured in grade 7.
-Parents and legal guardians will be provided with an opportunity to request, in writing, that their student not participate in the program. - Direct nursing care including First Aid, Illness Assessment, Communicable Disease Control and Health Care Referrals - Medication Administration if a student's physician determines that it is necessary for a student to receive medication during school hours. - O The medication must be registered with the School Nurse with the written permission of a parent/guardian and a physician's order.
-All medications, including prescription and over the counter, must be provided by the parent in the original container with the prescription or manufacturer's label.
-No student is allowed to carry medication at school without parent permission and the approval of the School Nurse, who may require a physician's approval.
+Parents and legal guardians will be provided with an opportunity to request, in writing, that their student not participate in the program. - Direct nursing care including First Aid, Illness Assessment, Communicable Disease Control and Health Care Referrals - Medication Administration The Mansfield Public Schools policy for the administration of medication is available in each health office and on the district website under the School Committee Policy Index.
+The following are the main points of this policy.
+When students require medication administration during the school day the following conditions must be met:

+• Medication will be stored and provided to students during school hours at the discretions of the student's physicians.
+The medication must be registered with the school nurse with the written permission of a parent/guardian and a physician's order.
+All medications, including prescription and over the counter, must be provided by the parent/guardian in the original container with the prescription or the manufacturer's label.
+Parent/guardian signature will be required at time of drop off to confirm the number of pills delivered.
+No student is allowed to carry medication at school without parent permission and the approval of the school nurse, who may require a physician's approval.